ericvolp12/white-water/README.md

-# Wild Water
+# White Water
-Wild Water is a distributed Key Value Store built using the Raft algorithm in Golang.
+White Water is a distributed Key Value Store built using the Raft algorithm in Golang.